0ehsan-sh0/TodoList/README.md

 # 📝 TodoList

 A simple full-stack Todo List application with authentication and category management — built using **Angular** and **ASP.NET Core Web API**.
+The project language is persian so consider to change error messages,form models etc.

 > ⚠️ **Note:** This project is under development and not yet feature-complete.